 Summer Research Assistants: We hire summer research assistants for students who are looking for a head start.
 This position has flexible hours and gives undergraduates a look into research.
 This position is a volunteer experience as it does not provide payment or credit.

-If you are interested in any of the listed positions, please submit a copy of your resume, including cumulative GPA, to Juliet Barry, our lab coordinator, at firstname.lastname@example.org
+If you are interested in any of the listed positions, please submit a copy of your resume, including cumulative GPA, and a brief statement on why you are interested in this position to the SEED Lab email at email@example.com

 Check out other labs in the department that are currently recruiting here